RAI-SCC/torch_blue/paper/paper.md

 network layer types, similar to PyTorch's `nn` module.
 This forces any BNNs to be implemented from scratch, which can be challenging even for non-Bayesian networks.

-`torch_bayesian` addresses this by providing an interface that is almost identical to the widely used PyTorch [@ansel2024pytorch] for basic use, providing a low entry barrier, as well as an advanced interface designed for exploration and research.
+`torch_blue` addresses this by providing an interface that is almost identical to the widely used PyTorch [@ansel2024pytorch] for basic use, providing a low entry barrier, as well as an advanced interface designed for exploration and research.
 Overall, this allows users to set up models and even custom layers without worrying